 Python Set remove()

-Python Set remove() method is used to remove the specified item/element from the set.
+Python Set remove() method removes the specified element from the set.

-In this tutorial, we will learn the usage of remove() method of Set class, using different scenarios.
+In this tutorial, we will learn the syntax and usage of remove() method of Set class, with examples.

 In this example, we will take a set with three items and remove an element from the set.
 The element we are removing, is present in the set.